-Slow cooked fresh green beans with tomatoes, bacon, and onions
+Pioneer Woman's slow cooked fresh green beans with tomatoes, bacon, and onions.
+A great Thanksgiving side!

 Ree's original recipe does not include the garlic or thyme.
 We added them because, why not?
 Tastes good.
 Also we halved the recipe, because for everyday meals we don't need to serve 10 to 12.
 Feel free to double to Ree's original Thanksgiving-worthy proportions.